Hosting a VISTA member

 Campus Compact VISTAs build on or off-campus community service programs by taking on different capacity-building activities such as: recruiting or training volunteers, writing grants and soliciting donations, creating publicity and outreach materials, conducting needs assessments and asset profiles, establishing sustainable systems and structures.
 The specific activities of the VISTA depend on the particular goal and objectives of the project site.

 NC Campus Compact member campuses may apply OR 501(c)3 non-profit organizations or governmental agencies may apply in partnership with a member campus partner.

 If our site currently hosts a VISTA, do we need to re-apply?

 We ask host sites to re-apply each year.

 How long is a VISTA placement?

 VISTA projects typically span 3 years.
 In years 2 & 3, host sites may submit a continuation application.
 At the end of year 3, the VISTA resource is usually phased out.
-Receiving a VISTA in any year does not oblige a host site to seek a VISTA in subsequent years, nor does granting a VISTA in any year oblige Campus Compact to award a VISTA placement in future years.
+Receiving a VISTA in any year does not obligate a host site to seek a VISTA in subsequent years, nor does granting a VISTA in any year obligate Campus Compact to award a VISTA placement in future years.

 How long can a VISTA member serve?

 NC Campus Compact VISTAs serve a one-year term (365 days).
 Individuals may re-enroll with site and NC Campus Compact approval.
 Individuals may serve as a VISTA for up to 5 years, but may only take 2 full education awards.